-[Does NOT meet the Core Curriculum Requirement for mathematics.
-Meets the UCOR 4791 requirement for Mathematics majors] An introduction to the history of mathematics from ancient times to the twentieth century, with applications to elementary mathematics through calculus.
+[Does NOT meet the Core Curriculum Requirement for mathematics.]
+An introduction to the history of mathematics from ancient times to the twentieth century, with applications to elementary mathematics through calculus.
 Integrates Christian faith with the practice of mathematics through discussion and personal reflection.